jadecobra/python_tdd_exercises/source/index.rst

 * at the end of a chapter, delete the tests then try to write them from memory or use the solution as a guide
 * at the end of a chapter, close the tests, then delete the solution and try to write a solution with the terminal response as your guide
 * try to write solutions using only the tests from the :ref:`catalog_of_tests` as your guide
-* try adding tests for any ideas you get as you go through a chapter, the sooner you start writing tests the better you will get at doing it since it requires a shift in thinking
+* try adding tests for any ideas you get as you go through a chapter, the sooner you start writing tests the better you will get, since it requires a different way of thinking
 * do not quit until you get to the end of a chapter, especially when it gets hard, it is part of the experience when learning to solve problems, because there is a lot of failure.
 You can always walk away from the chapter to do something that is not related for a while, then come back to it.
 If you take one small step at a time you eventually get where you want to go

 If you like videos, there is one for each chapter at `<https://www.youtube.com/@JacobItegboje>`_